 It could be caused by several things.
 If the tank is newly set up or you added a lot of new goldfish recently, the cloudiness could be a bacterial bloom as the beneficial bacteria is rapidly reproducing in response to an increase in fish waste.
 The best course of action is to patiently wait a week without making any drastic changes to the aquarium, and the bacteria cloud will eventually disappear on its own.

 To extend the time between water changes and provide greater enrichment for the fish, we like to use live aquarium plants as decor.
-Given that goldfish do have a taste for veggies and like to churn up the substrate while searching for food, we have an entire video covering the best plants that are safe for goldfish.
+Given that goldfish do have a taste for veggies and like to churn up the substrate while searching for food, we have an entire article covering the best plants that are safe for goldfish.
 The list mostly consists of rhizome plants like anubias and ferns that can be attached to driftwood and rock so that they can’t be easily uprooted.

 Robust, easy-to-grow aquarium plants can help absorb nitrogen waste compounds and reduce your maintenance frequency.